CarvingIT/smart-repository/README.md

 * Full text search capabilities powered by Elastic search
 * Strong permission control
 * Support for revisions of documents
-* Support for OCR (experimental)
+* Support for OCR
 * Localization of interfaces with transliteration in the search-box
-* Custom meta fields and filters
+* Custom cataloging fields and filters
-* Other features like proofreading, approvals etc can be configured easily.
+* Other features like single-sign-on, approvals etc can be configured easily.
+* Seamless integration with other applications through APIs
+* Configurable cloud storages

 ### Support or Contact